craig-iam-smith/MuseumFunding/README.md

 1. Different rarities will be minted based on purchase amount
 2. The ERC-721 may be able to be used at the museum location for special treatment

+## Defi Usage
-In order to make a liquid token for DeFi, make a pool to hold ERC-1155 tokens and issue ERC-20 tokens backed by the pool
+In order to make a liquid token for DeFi, deposit the ERC-1155 tokens into a pool, and issue ERC-20 tokens backed by the pool.

-### More verbiage
+ERC20 token with value backed by appraised and verifiable assets.

+### Details and discussion points
 Fractionalize the cars (NFTs that tokenize the ownership) - 	Collectors can collect the classic cars of their dreams, the museum may sell fractions at a discount to the actual value of the asset, and automatically stake/invest/loan the value used to purchase the NFT to provide a long term revenue stream.
 The holder of the NFT would have unlimited visits to the car museum, so they can see their baby.
 The museum can sell fractions and keep the car in safekeeping, with proof of ownership by having it on display.
 NFT holders themselves or curators could check in (QR code with pic of car) to provide proof of asset on location.
 As long as the museum maintains ownership of the physical item, the NFT holder has a really cool NFT, and unlimited visits to see the real thing.